wishawa/pierce/README.md

 | 7			| -40.51%			| -99.69%			| -6.09%            |
 | 8			| -26.99%			| -99.71%			| -6.43%            |

-See the benchmarks' code [here](https://github.com/wishawa/pierced/tree/main/src/bin/benchmark/main.rs).
+See the benchmarks' code [here](https://github.com/wishawa/pierce/tree/main/src/bin/benchmark/main.rs).

 ## Limitations

 ### Immutable Only

-Pierced only work with immutable data.
+Pierce only work with immutable data.
 **Mutability is not supported at all** because I'm pretty sure it would be impossible to implement soundly.
 (If you have an idea please share.)

 ### Possibly Incorrect

-Pierced is **safe, but not neccessarily correct**.
+Pierce is **safe, but not neccessarily correct**.
 You will not run into memory safety issues (i.e. no "unsafety"), but you may get the wrong result when deref-ing.

-For Pierced to always deref to the correct result, it must be true for **both** the outer and inner pointer that **an immutable version of the pointer derefs to the same target every time**.
+For Pierce to always deref to the correct result, it must be true for **both** the outer and inner pointer that **an immutable version of the pointer derefs to the same target every time**.